GenerativeGig/opensessionclub/README.md

 - Session Comments CRUD
 - Discord integration

-After the MVP is built and in production some code refactoring and restructuring will take place to make it more maintainable and extendable.
+After the MVP is built and in production some code refactoring and restructuring will take place to make it more maintainable and extensibility.

 Other TODOs before production ready: